richi0/aws-flash-cards/README.md

 ## Use custom print settings

-Open the `index.html` file in your web browser.
+Open the `index.html` file in your web browser ([link](https://richi0.github.io/aws-flash-cards/)).
 Open the print dialog and adjust the print settings.

 ## Update the cards